CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ![spiral_of_madness](https://github.com/bestia-dev/docker_rust_development/raw/main/images/spiral_of_madness.png "spiral_of_madness")

-## podman 3.4.2

-The Debian 11 package version of Podman is 3.0.1.
-It does not work well.
-I will use the compiled binaries from https://github.com/mgoltzsche/podman-static.

 ## Try it

-Super short instructions without explanation.
+Super short instructions without explanation just in 14 easy steps.
 For tl;dr; continue reading below.

 Prerequisites: Win10, WSL2, VSCode.

 1\.
 Create 2 SSH keys, one for the `SSH server` identity `host key` of the container and the other for the identity of `rustdevuser`.
 This is done only once.
 To avoid old algorithms I will force the new `ed25519`.
+Don't delete these keys, you will need it if you destroy the container and create it again.
 In `WSL2 terminal`:

 ```bash
 # generate user key